Introduction to Cloud-Native Wasm: The Basics of Next-Gen Cloud Computing (Part 1)

 Certain findings presented on pages 3 and 4 of this concise report indicate a remarkable disparity in startup speed between WebAssembly (Wasm) applications and containers.
 According to the data, Wasm apps exhibit a starting time that is notably faster, ranging from 10 times to an impressive 500 times quicker than their container counterparts.
 Additionally, the report suggests that execution times of Wasm apps can be up to 10 times faster.

 Apart from the specific report, it is widely acknowledged that the cold-start times of Wasm apps have revolutionary implications, enabling the realization of true scale-to-zero architectures.
-The rapidity of Wasm cold start times is such that the traditional need for maintaining a fleet of pre-warmed containers, prepared to handle incoming requests, becomes unnecessary.
+The rapidity of Wasm cold start times is such that the traditional need to maintain a fleet of pre-warmed containers prepared to handle incoming requests becomes unnecessary.

 Isolation and Security: Strengthening Cloud-Native Application Security